Don't miss an event or exhibition, sign up for our newsletter

 © 2022 City Gallery Wellington

-Exhibitions open, shop open, bar & food truck serving & tunes from RadioActive DJ
+Exhibitions and shop open.
+Bar and food truck serving refreshments and bites.
+Enjoy tunes from our RadioActive DJ.

 Tuatara Open Late